 It also uses a windshield mounting device although many have found that it doesn’t stick strongly.
 The bright, high contrast OLED display remains and goes highly recommended for its legibility in different lighting conditions.

 There are only four buttons atop the Whistler CR93, which should not give you a lot to be familiar with.
-But that happens to be not the case with this radar detector, because the buttons and the display are not clearly labeled and do not feel intuitive.
+But what happens to be not the case with this radar detector because the buttons and the display are not clearly labeled and do not feel intuitive.